tttapa/py-build-cmake/examples/minimal/README.md

 By default, pip builds packages in a temporary virtual environment, where it first installs all build dependencies.
 This can be slow, and might not be desirable during development.
-You can use the `--no-build-isolation` flag to disable this behavior (this requires you to install any build requirements yourself).
+You can use the `--no-build-isolation` flag to disable this behavior.
+Note that this option requires you to install any build requirements yourself: pass the `--check-build-dependencies` flag to have Pip verify that appropriate versions of the dependencies are available in the current environment.
 See <https://pip.pypa.io/en/stable/cli/pip_install/#cmdoption-no-build-isolation>
 for more information.